-You have the option to contact the Early Detection office for an informal and confidential discussion of your proposal.
-We will advise you on eligibility and funding options (this is not compulsory, but it is recommended).
+- We stongly recommend you contact the Early Detection office for an informal and confidential discussion of your proposal.
+We will advise you on eligibility, remit and funding options.

-Your application will be considered by the Early Detection Research Committee.
+- Your application will be considered by the Early Detection Committee.

 All applications must be made online through our online grant management system, eGMS, and your final application must be approved online by your host institution.

 Please ensure you read: